-If normal 2d space-time patterns (STP) are toggled to scroll diagonally upwards (section 32.13.3.2), an active network-graph (section 32.19) will also scroll simultaneously.
+If normal 2d space-time patterns (STP) are toggled (with the # key) to scroll diagonally upwards (section 32.13.3.2), an active network-graph (section 32.19) will also scroll simultaneously.
 Scrolling of both starts once normal 2d STP reaches the foot of the DDLab screen, with the present moment of both at the bottom-right.
-Enter $\bf J$ on-the-fly (section 32.10.5) to make the original 2d invisible and see just the scrolling network-graph (figures 4.10, 20.14).
+Enter J on-the-fly (section 32.10.5) to make the original 2d invisible and see just the scrolling network-graph (figures 4.9, 20.14).